jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_3.md

 $$(2 \times 3) + (1 \times -1) + (3 \times -2) = -1$$

-It's easy to see in this case that the alternative alignment would be better:
+We know that the above alignment is not the optimal one because we can, with a little manual effort, find an alignment with a higher score:

 <pre class="graybox">
 <code class="python">